sonic-net/SONiC/doc/config_reload/config_reload_enhancement.md

 Primary requirements for sequencing the config reload are
 - Immediately restart the critical services during config reload.
 - The non critical services are not started.
 They should be started only after all the ports are initialized.
-- Provide a fallback option to restart the services after a fixed internal.
-This should be the same as in existing reboot flow.
+- Services can be configured to be started immediately or delayed.
+This can be using a field in FEATURE table.
-- The existing reboot flows - warm, fast and cold shouldn't be impacted by this enhancement.
+- The existing timers should be removed by this event driven approach.
+- This flow is applicable in case of all reboots (warm/fast/cold) as well as config reload.

 ### High-Level Design
 Currently hostcfgd controls the services based on the feature table.
 The feature table has a specific field 'has_timer' for the non essential services which needs to be delayed during the reboot flow.
-The services associated with these features are skipped to activated and only their timers are activated which will later activate these features based on the delay.
-In the new design apart from activing the timers, hostcfgd will also cache these delayed services.
+This field will be now replaced by "delay".
+These services should also not be of sonic.target so they will controlled by hostcfgd.
+During the hostcfgd initialization it will cache these delayed services based on the configuration in the feature table.
 The hostcfgd will also subscribe to PORT_TABLE in the APPL_DB.
 Once the switch is initialized and all the ports are created in ASIC and Kernel the PortSyncd will publish PortInitDone key in the APPL_DB.
 On receiving this key the hostcfgd will go through the delayed services list and enables them.
-By having the timers intact this approach will ensure there is a backup timer which will activate the services in case after a fixed internal in case of a failure in hostcfgd.
-Currently all the timers have 'OnBootSec' which is used as a delay from boot time.
-This needs to be modified to 'OnActiveSec' which is meant to delay from the time the timer was activated.
+In the deinit flow, when hostcfgd receives SIGTERM, it will go through the list of delayed services and stop them.
+This is required since the delayed services are not associated with sonic.target and in config reload these services should be restarted.

+In case of Warmboot and fastboot, Hostcfgd itself is currently delayed today by a timer.
+This timer will also be removed and replaced by hostcfgd waiting for warmboot/fastboot completion using waitAdvancedBootDone.

 The below diagram explains the sequence when config reload is executed.
 ![](/images/config_reload/Enhance_config_reload.JPG)
 The below diagram explains the new sequence inside hostcfgd.